Video Game Review: Battlefield V

 BF5‘s other large-scale mode is Conquest, which is a beefed up version of Domination, placing numerous capture points across a large map.
 Frontlines challenges your team to capture a neutral point and then push forward from there, eventually exposing objectives that can be bombed to finish the enemy.
 Other modes include Team Deathmatch, Domination and Breakthrough.

 It’s a good, not great, selection of modes spread across a modest total of eight maps, though they’re fairly diverse and grand in scale.
-What makes Battlefield V work so well is the crispness of its gameplay, which often creates a frenetic pace and awesome moments where you and a dozen others are charging through destroyed buildings to try and capture a location from the enemy.
+What makes Battlefield V work so well is the crispness of its gameplay, which often creates a frenetic pace and awesome moments when you and a dozen others are charging through destroyed buildings to try to capture a location from the enemy.

 Things generally feel well balanced, too.
-There’s a lot less cheesing — e.g. people aren’t hopping around while they shoot ala BlOps 4 — and minus killstreaks it feels like players aren’t chasing K/D ratios as much.
-Sure, there are moments where you’ll curse a medic for running right past instead of reviving you, but most seem to be invested in winning.
+There’s a lot less cheesing — e.g., people aren’t hopping around while they shoot a la BlOps 4 — and minus killstreaks it feels like players aren’t chasing K/D ratios as much.
+Sure, there are moments when you’ll curse a medic for running right past instead of reviving you, but most seem to be invested in winning.

 For all the good, there are undeniable signs that this game was pushed out early.
 Some we’ve mentioned (lack of graphical polish, a missing War Story), but there are others: weird glitches, such as falling through or getting stuck in the environment, and surprisingly uneven server performance rating near the top.
 Still, the fact that it’s as good as it is bodes well for when these issues inevitably get ironed out.

-While its single-player content is underwhelming, Battlefield V offers what’s suddenly become an old-school take on multiplayer shooters where the modern bells and whistles have been stripped away, much to the game’s enrichment.
+While its single-player content is underwhelming, Battlefield V offers what’s suddenly become an old-school take on multiplayer shooters in which the modern bells and whistles have been stripped away, much to the game’s enrichment.